-Well, there’s a new children’s book coming this summer that fans of The Office will likely want to add to their bookshelves.
-It’s called ‘Fun At The Office,’ and it was penned and illustrated by Mark Cloud, a Southern California self-publisher obsessed with the show.
+Well, there’s a new children’s book that fans of The Office will likely want to add to their bookshelves.
+It’s called ‘Fun At The Office!' and it was penned and illustrated by Mark Cloud, a Southern California self-publisher obsessed with the show.

 “I’ve watched the full series a number of times, and honestly, I don’t believe I’ll ever get sick of it,” said Cloud, a Government Relations Manager for Southern California Edison.
 “There are very few shows in the history of television that make people feel the way they do about ‘The Office.’”

 This is Cloud’s third self-published title; his first book, which he released with his wife, Giselle, is about his hometown of Riverside (‘Hello Riverside!’), which lies between Los Angeles and Palm Springs.
 His second book is dedicated to Buffalo, New York (‘Hello Buffalo!’), a town he fell in love with after visiting family there.

 ‘Fun At The Office!’ was designed with children and adults in mind, with g-rated humor and illustrations inspired by the show’s most memorable moments, like when Kevin Malone (Brian Baumgartner) spills the beans, when Dwight Schrute (Rainn Wilson) finds his stapler encased in Jello, and of course, when Jim Halpert (John Krasinski) proposes to Pam Beesly (Jenna Fischer) at a gas station.